BouweCeunen/text-send/README.md

 ### Get it running (macOS, Windows, Linux)

-Run this command in your terminal of choice to send text messages to the registered numbers in the Textsend app.
+Run this command in your terminal of choice to send text messages to the registered numbers in the Textsend app or a specified recipient.
 ```sh
 $ python broadcast.py -port 7011 -recipient name -message custom message
 ```